17 March 2011

 “These outstanding lawyers bring to Mayer Brown proven records of achievement in their respective disciplines, and will further enhance our ability to serve client needs in the IP, antitrust and litigation arenas,” said Mayer Brown Chairman Bert Krueger.
 “Opportunities to bring in lawyers of their caliber do not occur often, and we are delighted to welcome them to the firm.”

 The IP group is led by Washington, DC-based Alan Grimaldi, a former co-chair of Howrey’s highly regarded IP practice.
 Mr. Grimaldi has been named a co-leader of Mayer Brown’s global IP practice, along with existing co-leaders Joseph A. Mahoney (Chicago), A. John P. Mancini (New York) and Kenny Wong (Hong Kong).
-The group also includes partners Theresa Gillis (New York), Brian Rosenthal (Washington, DC) and Thomas Jenkins and Steven Yovits (both Chicago), along with seven associates in Washington, DC and one associate in Chicago.
+The group also includes partners Theresa Gillis (New York), Brian Rosenthal (Washington, DC) and Steven Yovits (both Chicago), along with seven associates in Washington, DC and one associate in Chicago.

 “This stellar IP group has more than 75 years of collective first-chair experience in patent and other IP litigation,” said Mr. Mancini.
 “They have handled some of the most significant IP cases of our era, particularly in the technology, medical devices and pharma/life sciences fields, which are areas of strategic focus for Mayer Brown’s IP practice.”